zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Expose the following end points

 * GET /users/mine - return the user and todo based off of the authenticated user.
 You can only look up your own.
+It is okay if this also lists the users roles and authorities.
 * POST /users - adds a user.
 Can only be done by an admin.
 * POST /users/todo/{userid} - adds a todo to the assigned user.
 Can be done by any user.
 * PUT /todos/todoid/{todoid} - updates a todo based on todoid.
 Can be done by any user.